The Ivorian striker netted twice to return his side to winning ways.

 The result sees Swansea climb to sixth, level on points with Arsenal and Liverpool, while Leicester now sits 16th.

 Jefferson Montero was selected to make his first Premier League start as Garry Monk made two alterations to the Swansea side that lost 2-1 at Stoke City last weekend, while Nigel Pearson - who bizarrely asked for the Liberty Stadium goals to be measured before kickoff - made four changes after a 1-0 loss at Newcastle United.

 The hosts enjoyed the vast majority of the ball throughout the first half, with Bony getting the better of the early chances as he glanced a header wide of the left post before firing straight at goalkeeper Kasper Schmeichel from outside the penalty area after being teed up by Gylfi Sigurdsson.

 The Icelander should have done better when Schmeichel fluffed a clearance in the 22nd minute, but Wes Morgan did just enough to get back and deny Sigurdsson the chance to shoot from close range.

-Despite enjoying the lion's share of the ball, Swansea were struggling to create clear-cut chances, but a neat passing move unlocked the Leicester defence in the 34th minute.
+Despite enjoying the lion's share of the ball, Swansea was struggling to create clear-cut chances, but a neat passing move unlocked the Leicester defense in the 34th minute.